lapinek/java-rcs-developer/README.developing-scripted-connectors.md

                         {
                             "systemType" : ".*ScriptedConnector",
                             "actionType" : "groovy",
-                            "actionSource" : "/opt/openicf/scripts/groovy/ScriptOnResourceScript.script-2.action-0.groovy"
+                            "actionSource" : "{\"scriptPath\":\"/opt/openicf/scripts/groovy/ScriptOnResourceScript.script-2.action-0.groovy\"}"
                         },
                         {
                             "systemType" : ".*ScriptedConnector",
                             "actionType" : "groovy",
-                            "actionSource" : "/opt/openicf/scripts/groovy/ScriptOnResourceScript.script-2.action-1.groovy"
+                            "actionSource" : "{\"scriptPath\":\"/opt/openicf/scripts/groovy/ScriptOnResourceScript.script-2.action-1.groovy\"}"
                         }
                     ]
-                },
-                [ . . . ]
+                }
             ]
         }
         ```

         The system action defined under the "script-2" ID has two actions, each containing a path to a local file in its "actionSource".

-        Assume that each of the referenced files has a very simple Groovy script returning an object—a list and a map respectively:
+        Assume that the referenced files have a very simple Groovy script returning an object—a list and a map respectively:

         `ScriptOnResourceScript.script-2.action-0.groovy`